TO THE SHAREHOLDERS OF CONTINENTAL CHEMICALS LIMITED

-(b) According to the information and explanations given to us there are no tax dues ofincome-tax sales-tax service tax custom duty excise duty value added tax which havenot been deposited on account of any dispute.
+(b) According to the information and explanation given to us there are no tax dues ofincome-tax sales-tax service tax custom duty excise duty Value added tax which has notbeen deposited on account of any dispute.

 8. Based on our examination and according to the information and explanation given usthe company has not defaulted in repayment of dues to banks.
 There are no dues tofinancial institution or debenture holders.

-10. To the best of our knowledge and belief and according to the information andexplanation given to us no fraud on or by the company has been noticed or reportedduring the course of our audit for the year ended 31 March 2016.
+10. To the best of our knowledge and belief and according to the information andexplanation given to us no fraud on or by the comp any has been noticed or reportedduring the course of our audit for the year ended 31 March 2020.

-11. According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has paid/ provided for managerialremuneration in accordance with the requisite approvals mandated by the provisions ofsection 197 read with Schedule V to the Act.
+11. According to the information and explanations given to us and based on ourexamination of the records of the company the company has Paid / provided for managerialremuneration in accordance with the requisite approvals mandated by the provisions ofsection 197 read with Schedule V to the Act.

-We have audited the internal financial controls over financial reporting of CONTINENTALCHEMICALS LIMITED ("the Company") as of 31 March 2016 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of CONTINENTALCHEMICALS LIMITED ("the Company") as at March 31 2020 in conjunction withour audit of the financial statements of the Company for the year ended on that date.